6Marzel9/DMF/README.md

 * <strong>Real-Time Updates and Account Tracking:</strong> The app provides real-time tracking of all transactions, with detailed visibility into swap operations.

-* <strong>Blockchain Verification:</strong> Every transaction and operation are fully transparent and verifiable on the Stellar blockchain.
+* <strong>Blockchain Verification:</strong> Every transaction and operation is fully transparent and verifiable on the Stellar blockchain.

 * <strong>Fair and Minimal Fees:</strong> Fees collected from swaps contribute to referral allocations and Treasury growth while maintaining minimal user costs.

 * <strong>Value Stability</strong>:  Automated supply management and integration with the Treasury ensure DMF token stability over time.

 # Licensing and notifications